Sea Shepherd Conservation Society operations: Operation Milagro (2015–present)

 Operation Milagro is an ongoing operation to save the vaquita porpoise from extinction.
 The vaquita is the smallest of all the porpoises, and its ≈30 remaining individuals, inhabit the extreme northern part of the Sea of Cortez (Gulf of California) in Mexico.
 The species is being decimated as bycatch of the totoaba fish—another critically endangered animal endemic of the Sea of Cortez—promoted in the Asian black market to have healing properties.
 Since the first year of Operation Milagro in 2015, the Mexican government partnered with Sea Shepherd and provided escorts by the Mexican Navy and currently, twelve armed Federal Police, Marines, and Fisheries Officers are on board the organisation's vessels to protect its crew and perform arrests when needed.
 To date, Sea Shepherd has removed over 540 pieces of illegal fishing gear from the area, generating violent conflicts with the poachers.
 Three fishermen were injured in a confrontation with the Mexican Navy in San Felipe, Baja California on March 28, 2019.
 The fishermen had attacked a boat operated by "Sea Shepherd."
 One fisherman had to be airlifted to a hospital in Mexico City.

 In March 2020 the environmentalists reported that a group of fishermen had thrown lead weights at them.
 Later in the same year, a Sea Shepherd ship operating without lights at night crashed into a fishing boat and killed a fisherman named Gabriel.

 A Mexican fisherman died on January 4, 2021 after his boat collided on December 31, 2020, with the Farley Mowat operated Sea Shepherd Conservation Society in the Gulf of California.
 The family claim the man's boat was rammed by the Farley Mowat, and the conservationists say their boat was attacked while removing illegal fishing nets.
 Fishing organizations and residents of San Felipe, Baja California have demanded that the government take control of the sea both to protect the fauna as well as legitimate economic activities in the area.
 They noted that the version of events as claimed by the fishermen, if verifiable, would not have been the first time that Sea Shepherd had acted violently.
 It was announced on January 21 that the government, including the Attorney General (FGR), Navy (SEMAR), Secretariat of Rural Development (SADER), Secretariat of Environment and Natural Resources (SEMARNAT) will be more pro-active in protecting the vaquita and totoaba.
 Families of the deceased fisherman, and another who was injured, filed suit against Sea Shepherd in Mexican and international courts on February 22, 2021.

+The "Skarbakk Incident"

+The Skarbakk incident refers to the sabotage and sinking of the Norwegian whaling vessel Skarbakk by activists from the Sea Shepherd Conservation Society on April 23 2003 in Henningsvær, Lofoten, Norway.
+According to Sea Shepherd, the activists boarded the vessel and disabled its cooling system, causing the vessel's engine room to flood and the ship to sink.
+The action was carried out as part of Sea Shepherd's campaign against whaling in Norway.